MiPrimerBitcoin/BitcoinDiploma-KoreanVersion/README.md

 # BitcoinDiploma-KoreanVersion
-This is the version of our diploma in English
+This is the version of our diploma in Korean

 Mi Primer Bitcoin/ My First Bitcoin has created this work and has made it freely available under Creative Commons.
 This work is licensed under Attribution--ShareAlike 4.0 International Mi Primer